rpm-software-management/rpm/docs/manual/macros.md

 ## Defining a Macro

-To define a macro use:
+The macro definition syntax is:

 ```
 	%define <name>[(opts)] <body>